All Episodes

 Americans are not humiliated about this.

-You acting humiliated and upset and apologetic for it all over the world, are accomplishing what you fear.
+You acting humiliated and upset and apologetic for it all over the world are accomplishing what you fear.

 You are humiliating the country.

-It's just by the way, you know, I read there was a piece today, some guy who writes for where did this appear?
+It's just, by the way, you know, I read there was a piece today, some guy who writes for, where did this appear?

 Don't remember his name.

-His point is, you know, Rush, this Abu Grab, uh, he said he said this uh Abu Ghrab stuff, that's a uh and uh Gitmo rather, Gitmo.
+His point is, you know, Rush, this Abu Grab, he said this Abu Ghraib stuff, that's Gitmo, rather, Gitmo, that's club med compared to other U.S. prisons.

-We gotta shut them all down, and we gotta reform the whole prison system because Gitmo is actually not the worst of them all, but reporters aren't allowed in these other places.
+We got to reform the whole prison system because Gitmo is actually not the worst of them all.

 And because reporters aren't allowed in these other places, they just don't know.

-But it's real mean at other you there's one on Diego Garcia that's really, really bad.
+There's one on Diego Garcia that's really, really bad.

-And the one at Bagram Air Force Base in Afghanistan, that's really, really bad.
+And the one at Bagram Air Force Base in Afghanistan that's really, really bad.

-I don't know how they I don't know how they know either.
+I don't know how they know either.

 We may actually want to go there.

-We actually you could post the Ten Commandments on the wall, look at the food they're serving down there.
+Actually, you could post the Ten Commandments on the wall.

-Uh and and you can pray four or five times a day, can have church service, all that.
+And you could pray four or five times a day.

-I mean, it's you can do all kinds of things at Gitmo that you can't do in this country.
+I mean, you can do all kinds of things at Gitmo that you can't do in this country.

 Religiously, I mean.